Apollo1840/machine_learning_theory/ml/supervised_learning.md

 Impurity gain: $I - (p * I(1) + q * I(2))$.

-(P.s Entropy may create deeper trees with more balanced splits.)
+(P.s Entropy is more computational expensive because of log, and because of more conservate log operation, it create more balanced tree).

 #### Post-Pruning
 Often on validation set.
 To reduce model complexity